rolfjunior/Raspberry-Pi-Door-Lock/README.md

 #HOW TO INSTALL

-1. Use the interactive menu to enable the SPI Interface.
+1. Use the interactive menu to enable the SPI Interface and VNC server.
 	1.1 - sudo raspi-config

 2. Install pirc522 from this link